-- 1. As defined by the memory map for NVM - 2.
-As found in the memory map for NVM
+1. As defined by the memory map for NVM

 4.5.2.9.4 Read once command

 The read once command provides read access to a reserved 64 byte field (8 phrase) located in the nonvolatile information register of flash.
 The read once field can only be programmed once and can not be erased.
 It can be used to store the product ID or any other information that can be written only once.
 It is programmed using the program once command described in Program once command.
 To avoid code runaway, the read once command must not be executed from the flash block containing the program once reserved field.